carpentries/lesson-transition/README.md

 # Transitioning Carpentries Lessons

-This repository contains scripts for transitioning Carpentries lessons built from [the all-in-one infrastructure](https://github.com/carpentries/styles) (aka "The Lesson Template") to [the decoupled/centralised infrastructure](https://carpentries.github.io/workbench) (aka "The Carpentries Workbench").
+This repository contains a workflow for transitioning Carpentries lessons built from [the all-in-one infrastructure](https://github.com/carpentries/styles) (aka "The Lesson Template") to [the decoupled/centralised infrastructure](https://carpentries.github.io/workbench) (aka "The Carpentries Workbench").
+The intent of this was explicitly to provide a workflow that could transition all of the [61 official Carpentries lessons](https://feeds.carpentries.org/lessons.json).

-If you want to use this tool, scroll to [the usage section](#usage).
+It is not guaranteed to work for any lessons outside of The Carpentries.

+If you want to use this workflow, the details for installing and using it can be found in [the usage section](#usage).
+The first step to transform any lesson is to create an empty R script with the name of the repository you want to transition inside of a folder with the name of the organisation/owner.
+This workflow will create a submodule for this that will be kept up-to-date until you release the transitioned lesson.

 The transition process uses tools built for R, python, Git, and BASH and is described in [The Release Workflow Documentation](release-workflow.md).